ds5678/ModComponent/docs/Loot-Tables.md

-The following is a list of all loot tables, that can be used for configuring [[Gear-Spawns]]
+The following is a list of all loot tables, that can be used for configuring [Gear Spawns](Gear-Spawns.md) (as of 1.94)

 * BackPack
 * BathroomCabinet